LeonorPDX/LeonorPDX.github.io/_posts/2020-12-10-portfolio_site_is_live.markdown

 First, you have to figure out what your brand is.
 Your photos, “About Me”, colors, and overall design should all work together to communicate your brand identity.

-A quick web search will bring up lots of tools to heklp you develop your brand identity.
+A quick web search will bring up lots of tools to help you develop your brand identity.
 [This article](https://fabrikbrands.com/how-to-create-a-brand-identity/) is a good overview on questions to consider when developing your personal brand; while written for companies, it can easily be translated to individual professionals’ branding.

 Once you've done some work on identify your personal brand, try to distill its essence to a few key-words or a key-phrase.
 For instance, I consider my brand key-words to be: big-picture thinker, detail oriented, and interpretation specialist.
 My key-phrase could be that I “never lose sight of the forest for the trees,” meaning I excel in big-picture thinking while maintaining close attention to detail; this phrase also captures my affinity for the outdoors and love of language.